Seramis/Ulid/README.md

 The `Ulid` structure has `TypeConverter` applied so ULIDs can be used as an argument on the action (e.g. query string, route parameter, etc.) without any additional works.
 The input will be accepted as canonical form.

 ### System.Text.Json
-The `Ulid` structure has `JsonConverterAttribute` applied so that mean it can be using with `System.Text.Json` without any additional works.
+The `Ulid` structure has `JsonConverterAttribute` applied so that it can be used with `System.Text.Json` without any additional works.

 ## Prior Art